Anti-Romani sentiment: History

 The Romani people trace their origins to the northwestern region of what is now India.
-Approximately a thousand years ago, this area may have encompassed parts of Balochistan, Sindh and Multan, which are located in present-day Pakistan.
+Approximately a thousand years ago, this area may have encompassed parts of Balochistan, Sindh, and Multan, which are located in present-day Pakistan.

 Following their exit from India, the Romani people gradually made their way into Afghanistan, Persia, and Byzantium before ultimately reaching Europe.
 During their westward migration, it is thought that two main migration routes emerged: the Roma and Sinti traveled overland through Byzantium and eventually crossed Thrace, whereas the Dom people moved along the Middle Eastern coast and entered Egypt.
 According to Ian Hancock, the name Roma originates from the Hindi word डोम (Doma).
 Linguists have traced the migration routes of the Romani people into Europe by analyzing words borrowed from other languages.
 These linguistic influences suggest that as they moved westward, they passed through regions such as Afghanistan, Iran, Armenia, Asia Minor, and Greece.
 The Romani language shows significant influence from Armenian and Byzantine Greek vocabulary.
-Based on the Indian theory, the group that eventually became known as the Roma departed from the Hindu Kush mountain range, located on the border of modern-day area of Afghanistan and Pakistan, and traveled along the southern coast of the Caspian Sea.
+Based on the Indian theory, the group that eventually became known as the Roma departed from the Hindu Kush mountain range, on the border between modern-day Afghanistan and Pakistan, and traveled along the southern coast of the Caspian Sea.
 From there, in the fifth century, they moved into the Persian Gulf area and the Arab empires of the southern Caucasus.

 Other evidence indicates that the Romani people traditionally belonged to service-oriented castes, such as entertainers, blacksmiths, and animal caretakers.
 They might have departed from India in search of new jobs and opportunities in the West, traveling through Persia and eventually reaching Europe.
 The persecution of the Roma and Sinti is largely due to the distinctiveness of Romani culture within Europe.
 Their close-knit communities maintained much of their Indian cultural and genetic heritage, making them appear foreign and unaccepted by white Europeans and European society.
-Around the year 950, Hamza al-Isfahani recounted that the Persian ruler, Shah Bahram Gur, traveled to Hindustan to meet King Shangul.
+Around the year 950, Hamza al-Isfahani recounted that the Persian ruler, Shah Bahram Gur, travelled to Hindustan to meet King Shangul.
 Bahram, a name common among many Persian kings, requested that Shangul select musicians, both men and women.
 In response, Shangul chose approximately 12,000 individuals from the Luri tribe who were skilled in playing the oud.
-This story was later retold by Firdouzi.
+Firdouzi later retold this story.
 According to historical sources, this tribe was also known as the Zott and referred to themselves as "Romas," a term derived from the Sanskrit word meaning "man of the low caste of musician."